lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A-Crash-Course-on-the-VIPER-Architecture.md

 ## Introduction

 I've been exploring and using the VIPER architecture now for about 2 years.
-I think it is a really sensible solution for organizing and reducing the size of a Massive View Controller.
+I think it is a really sensible solution for organizing and reducing the size of a Massive ViewController.

-Reducing the size of a UIViewController is a notable goal, but how should it be done?
+Reducing the size of a ViewController is a notable goal, but how should it be done?

 One common way to architect an app is to layer the app into an User Interface layer and a Service layer.